 🚨AVOID🚨 AVOID🚨 AVOID🚨

 Do not go for this cover as it’s useless!
 This means that you have 12 months from the time of illness or injury to claim then it’s game over and you are on your own.
-Again this policy is maybe fine for a stick injury but if your pet develops arthritis, diabetes, heart problems or hyperthyroidism and will require medication for the rest of its days then you will be footing the bill long after the 12 months are up.
+Again this policy is maybe fine for a stick injury.
+However if your pet develops arthritis, diabetes, heart problems or hyperthyroidism and will require medication for the rest of its days then you will be footing the bill long after the 12 months are up.

 You have got a £6,000 cover for life policy.
 Turns out your dog has bilateral cruciate disease (the cruciate ligaments on both hind legs have ruptured).
 The operations on both legs will cost £2,800 for each leg and you think “No problem there, my insurance will cover that!”
-Well maybe not, some of the ermmm less desirable pet insurances will put a financial cap on certain procedures and investigations.
-Cruciate surgeries are something we do a lot of, we do 2 or 3 most days so it is something that is very common.
+Well maybe not!
+Some of the ermmm less desirable pet insurances will put a financial cap on certain procedures and investigations.
+Cruciate surgeries are something we do a lot of.
+We do 2 or 3 most days so it is something that is very common.
 Insurance companies know this and will put a cap on what they will pay out for.
 The example of the dog above actually happened to a client and it turned out that their insurance company was only going to pay out £750.
-As both hind limbs were affected at the same time it was seen as one condition so two ops that totalled over £5,600, the insurance company only paid out £750 towards it.
+As both hind limbs were affected at the same time it was seen as one condition.
+So two ops that totalled over £5,600, the insurance company only paid out £750 towards it.
 Ouch!!
 I have also seen caps on the costs of CT scans and MRIs which can cost between £1,000-2,000.

 Fortunately most of the better pet insurance companies don’t put financial caps on their policies but it is worth looking to see if they do.

 Just like car insurance when you make a claim, you pay an excess.
 You only need to pay an excess once for each condition every policy year.
 To explain this further if your dog broke his leg in mid-February, you paid your excess for his surgery but your policy renews at the beginning of March.
 As the treatment is ongoing with bandaging and x-rays you will need to pay another excess as you are now into a new policy year.
-Some companies will add in a percentage excess such as 10-20%, this is ok when your vet bill is just a couple of hundred pounds but if it’s a couple of thousand then you can end up paying quite a bit.
+Some companies will add in a percentage excess such as 10-20%.
+This is ok when your vet bill is just a couple of hundred pounds but if it’s a couple of thousand then you can end up paying quite a bit.
 Most insurance companies will add the percentage excess once your pet is over a certain age.

 I hope that you have found this guide to pet insurance easy to understand and helpful.
-My advice for choosing the best pet insurance policy would be to shop around, go for the highest cover that you can afford (cheaper policies don’t tend to cover very much) and double and triple check that it is a cover for life policy and not a 12 month cover.
+My advice for choosing the best pet insurance policy would be to shop around.
+Go for the highest cover that you can afford (cheaper policies don’t tend to cover very much).
+And double and triple check that it is a cover for life policy and not a 12 month cover.
 Many people think that as their policy renews every year that they have a cover for life policy when some of them don’t.

 If you have any questions about your pet insurance policy I am sure your insurance company will gladly explain things in greater detail to you.